• Post a Project

 AI agents don’t click, scroll, or fill out forms.
 They evaluate your page, extract what they need, and move on.

-1. Watch for other signals.
+Watch for other signals.
 Are impressions increasing while clicks remain flat?
 You’re being shown but not engaged.
 Is brand search volume rising without an obvious traffic source?
 Your content may be cited in summaries or AI responses.
 Are sessions showing multiple pageviews with no interaction?
 AI agents could be assessing your site.
 Are you seeing referral traffic from tools like Perplexity or ChatGPT?
-Your content is likely being processed already.
+Your content is likely already being processed.

 You don’t need to overhaul your entire site.
 If you have invested in SEO, you are in a good position.
 However, you must refine your structure and rethink how each page communicates intent.